hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1321_chapter_xii.md

 awe, she blessed him as a mother blesses her child.

-Today the Swami passed on to the talk of Akbar and sang us a song of Tânsen, the poet-laureate of the emperor:
+Today the Swami passed on to the talk of Akbar and sang us a song of Tānsen, the poet-laureate of the emperor:

 Seated on the throne, a god amongst men,
 Thou, the Emperor of Delhi.